clarkfitzg/course_planning/stat128/syllabus.md

 ## Course Materials

 __Textbook:__
+All textbooks and course materials will be freely available online to Sac State students, either through public websites, or with electronic access from the library.
+For example, follow the link to [The Art of R Programming](https://csus-primo.hosted.exlibrisgroup.com/permalink/f/tu2a5d/01CALS_ALMA51438431320002901), click on "Safari Books Online", enter your CSUS email, and you should have online access.

+__Software:__
+Install R and Rstudio, both free.
+We'll use various other software from CRAN.

 __Computer and Internet Access:__
 You'll need a computer or tablet with reliable internet to attend course meetings and office hours through Zoom video.